After sign-stealing probe, Red Sox have pathway for 2021 reunion with Alex Cora

 Almost as soon as Major League Baseball’s investigation into sign-stealing allegations by the Boston Red Sox landed on Wednesday – with its near-total exoneration of the team’s management for actions apparently spearheaded by a low-level video-scouting staffer – speculation in Boston began focusing on an intriguing possibility:

-Could Alex Cora return as the Red Sox’s manager in 2021 – perhaps without missing so much as a single game?
+Could Alex Cora return as Red Sox manager in 2021 – perhaps without missing so much as a single game?

 But what is undeniable is that the circumstances have now lined up to make a reunion between Cora and the Red Sox feasible, if not exactly palatable.